Trogir

 By Car

-Located approx. 25 km west of Split, easily reached via coastal roads.
+About 25 km west of Split — easily reached via the coastal road.

 By Bus